-Lateral thinking by a client for whom I had produced several wooden display stands for his galleon models led him to a commission the production of two slate stands for Ammonites.
+Lateral thinking by a client for whom I had produced several wooden display stands for his galleon models led him to a commission the production of two slate stands for medium sized Ammonites.

 Slate is not a material that I have used previously as I thought it would be difficult to source and work.
 However, a conversation with our local slater came up with the idea of recycling Welsh roof slates and he provided me with two neatly trimmed specimens.
 The idea appealed; the aged concept complimented the ancient Ammonites and welsh slate has a lovely purple tinge to it when cleaned and oiled which set off nicely the natural colours of the fossils.

 The stands were given five turned brass feet ½” diameter by ½” tall.
 The Ammonites weighed up to 5kg each, the fifth foot being placed in the middle of the slate to prevent the possibility of bowing and snapping under the weight.